SkribGit/EngineNiRad/examples/rails-solo/README.md

 - complete the setup: nginx should forward requests to the Rails app https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/ownserver/nginx/oss/bionic/deploy_app.html

+- create appname.conf
+- create provisioner to upload appname.conf
+- modify configure.sh to copy appname.conf to /etc/nginx/sites-enabled

+Add a bundle install step to the capistrano config

 # Rails

 This is a collection of terraform scripts for automated provisioning of a single-instance Rails environment on AWS.